Note that WSO2 EI is shipped with the following changes to what is mentioned in this documentation:

 SimpleStockQuoteService using the Axis2

 ServiceClient.fireAndForget() API at the client.
-To test this, run the the following command from the
+To test this, run the following command from the

-To test how the ESB responds with a HTTP 202 Accepted response to a request received, run the the following command from the
+To test how the ESB responds with an HTTP 202 Accepted response to a request received, run the following command from the

 Analyzing the output